 Candidates might be contacted by potential supervisors to arrange either an in person or a video interview.
 We intend to inform the successful candidates by early May 2024.
 The negative decisions might be sent later, since we keep some reserve list until the successful candidates have accepted the offers.

 All applicants must be able to conduct mathematical research, communicate about research, and teach undergraduate tutorials in English.
 While we do not require a formal proof of English proficiency, this might be assessed via interviews during the selection process.

 The ability to teach undergraduate tutorials in German is not necessary to apply.
 However, depending on the current teaching demands in the institute, it might be taken into account in the application process.

 Successful candidates might be offered an employment contract subject to fulfilling certain conditions, such as successfully defending their Master thesis.
-The initial contract might be issued for a probationary period of 6 months.
+The initial contract might be issued for a probationary period of up to 12 months.
 The probationary requirements will be stated to you clearly by the supervisor.
 After the probationary period contracts are issued for the whole of the duration of doctoral studies (typically either 3 or 4 years in total).
 In some cases extensions are possible, but these need to be individually discussed with your supervisor.

 We expect successful candidates to accept or reject the offer within 1 week.
 In exceptional cases, if you need more time to make a decision, please discuss it with the supervisor.

 Currently the mathematical institute cannot assist you in obtaining a visa, in case you require one to study and work in Germany.
 However, we will be able to provide you with a formal letter with an employment offer in case you need it for the visa application process.